Interactive-Sleep/Remote-Hacking/README.md

 # Remote-Hacking
-An Arduino program to decode physical remote control and programatically control the moving bed
+An Arduino program to decode a physical remote control and programatically control the moving bed